liangyuwang/Tiny-DeepSpeed/README.md

 # Tiny-DeepSpeed

-Welcome to Tiny-DeepSpeed, a minimalistic implementation of the DeepSpeed library.
+Welcome to Tiny-DeepSpeed, a minimalistic re-implementation of the DeepSpeed library.
 This project is designed to provide a simple, easy-to-understand codebase that helps learners and developers understand the core functionalities of [DeepSpeed](https://github.com/microsoft/DeepSpeed), a powerful library for accelerating deep learning models.

 This project is highly inspired by [CoreScheduler](https://github.com/TheCoreTeam/core_scheduler/), a High-Performance Scheduler for Large Model Training